Skyway666/Kuroko-Engine/Kuroko Engine/Game/README.txt

   enabled and usable.
 - The update ratio of the resource manager can be changed in the "Resources" window.

+SUBSYSTEM: Scripting with wren

+Features:

+- Right click on asset window to add a new script.
+The name of the script will be the one of the class defined in it.
+The script will automatically include the base libraries to interact with the attached gameobject, as well as a constructor, update and start functions, and a comment with instructions on how to use it

+- Attatch a script to a gameobject by pressing "Add script".
+This will display a window with all the scripts contained in the asset window.

+- The same script can be attached to multiple gameobjects, and the variables declared in its class will be displayed in the editor.
+Choose a variable type and assign a value to them.
+You can force types, which will unable the user to change the variable type from the editor, as well as make variables public or private, which will enable/disable them being shown.
+This is done through the asset inspector, select the script in the asset window and apply the desired changes.
+The script component can be erased using the "Remove" button.

+- Variables in the editor will display the value of the variable in the script, even if it is initialized in the "Start()" function or modified at runtime.

+- Scripts are executed according to the time in the world.
+"Start()" is executed in the first frame after pressing Play, and Update() is executed every frame afterwards.
+The simulation can be paused as well.

+- The system features hot reloading, meaning that scripts can be modified while the engine is running.
+This will recompile all the scripts, but the values assigned to the variables in the editor will remain the same for variables which name's are not changed.

+- If a script fails to compile, a set of errors will display in the Log.
+When trying to access components with this script, a message will appear warning the user.
+This can also be seen by selecting said script in the asset window, as it will display in the asset inspector.

+Constraints:

+- Can't modify scripts while the simulation is running

+Advices

+- Remember to initialize variables in the "Start()" function of the script or the editor, not doing it will lead to undetermined behaviours.

 Link to github: https://github.com/Skyway666/Kuroko-Engine